clemcer/LoggiFly/docs/guide/getting-started.md

 For better security it is best practice to use a Docker Socket Proxy when exposing the docker socket to an application.
 Below are some compose examples with two different socket proxies.

-If you don't want to use a socket proxy, maybe because you want to use the [container actions](./actions#container-actions), you can also just use the provided compose file with direct docker socket access.
+If you don't want to use a socket proxy, maybe because you want to use the [container actions](./actions#container-actions) feature, you can also just use the provided compose file with direct docker socket access.

 ::: code-group

 <<< @/compose/compose.yaml{yaml} [docker socket access]

+<<< @/compose/compose.tecnativa-proxy.yaml{yaml} [tecnativa/docker-socket-proxy]

 <<< @/compose/compose.11notes-proxy.yaml{yaml} [11notes/socket-proxy]

-<<< @/compose/compose.tecnativa-proxy.yaml{yaml} [tecnativa/docker-socket-proxy]

 :::